Code-Institute-Submissions/OleksiyLa-Project_1/README.md

 - Lighthouse results for mobile
 ![Lighthouse report for mobile (Perfomance 99)](./README/images/light_house_mobile_99.png)
 ![Lighthouse report for mobile (Perfomance 94)](./README/images/light_house_mobile_94.png)

+### Manual Testing
+- Ensured the visibility of the burger menu on mobile devices.
+- After clicking, the burger menu disappears, and in its place, a cancel icon appears.
+- Clicking the burger icon reveals the navigation menu.
+- Instead of a burger menu, the desktop version features a navigation bar positioned at the top.
+- The navigation menu operates smoothly and efficiently.
+- When clicking on an interactive section heading, the window scrolls to the main content.
+- Social links in the footer open their corresponding pages in new tabs.
+- Clicking the phone icon triggers a call application.
+- In the 'Why Choose Us' section, the content is revealed upon clicking an item in the list of reasons.
+- In the 'Why Choose Us' section, clicking on the 'Enroll' anchor tag directs you to the Enroll page.
+- In the 'Our Students' Feedback' section, the layout of student comment cards varies based on the screen size.
+- On the courses page, the course description changes dynamically based on the selected course, which is highlighted.
+- On the 'Our Instructors' page, the layout of instructor info cards adapts to different screen sizes.
+- On the Enroll page, every input field is mandatory, and the form cannot be submitted if any field has been left blank.
+- The reset button restores the form to its initial state.
+- After submitting the form, the browser redirects to a new page that informs the user about the successful submission.
+- When an incorrect URL is entered, the browser redirects to a page that informs the user about the error and provides guidance to either check the URL or use the navigation menu.

 ### Unfixed Bugs
 - Currently, there is no visible indication when a file is uploaded through the file input in the Enroll form.
 This problem can be resolved by employing JavaScript.
 Since I am exclusively using HTML and CSS for this project, I decided to leave this issue unresolved for now.